PostgREST/postgrest-docs/docs/api.rst

 --------------------------

 PostgREST can also detect many-to-many relationships going through join tables.
-For this, the join table must contain foreign keys to the tables in the many-to-many relationship and its primary key must include these foreign key columns.
+For this, the join table must contain foreign keys to the tables in the many-to-many relationship and its composite primary key must include these foreign key columns.

 .. code-block:: postgresql